AlexGulliver/Sustainable-Foraging-Environment/README.md

 # Sustainable Foraging Problem Grid Environment
-This environment for my final year BSc Computer Science project investigating the use of Curious Reinforcement Learning Agents in the Sustainable Foraging Problem.
+This is the environment that was created for my final year BSc Computer Science project investigating the use of Curious Reinforcement Learning Agents in the Sustainable Foraging Problem.
+It modifies the lb-foraging environment to align it to the Sustainable Foraging problem with the inclusion of a physically navigable grid that introduces spatial dynamics.
 # Features

+- Highly configurable grid-based environment built on OpenAI gym
 - Includes an implementation of a deep q-network (DQN) with experience replay and DQN with curiosity learning module
 - Detailed plotting and logging
 - Multiple run training aggregator